 Each October, small groups of children are integrated in stages into the life of the Atrium until the full group (maximum 8 children) can take part in all sessions together for 1.5 – 2 hours week.
 Because we live the liturgical year in the Atrium, our sessions end the week following Pentecost.
 Parents are involved through an information session, an Open House, regular home communications, sharing of resources, and parent observation days in the spring.

 Many parents are evangelized by the effects they observe in their children who take part in the CGS, and thus it is most often parents and grandparents of children in the program who become the mainstay of the program.
 It is not uncommon that such parents seek out training and become catechists or volunteers in the Atrium themselves.

 How Can I or My Child Get Involved?

-Interest forms to indicate your desire to enroll your child for the 2018/2019 year will be available here in May.
+Interest forms to indicate your desire to enroll your child for the 2019/2020 year are now available.
 Registration forms are offered first to those on the interest list, beginning in September when the schedule for the new year is confirmed.
 If you have further questions or would like to come and see us,

 please contact Dale.